 Victor was educated at Wellington College (postcard – left – c.
 1910), with Eric Jackson from 1896-1898 although they were in different houses, and then at Sandhurst.

 By 1911 Richard had enlisted and was enumerated with the 1st Battalion, Cheshire Regiment, in Ireland.

-On 1st December 1923 Victor married his cousin Veronica Joan Price at St. Peter’s Church, Cranley Gardens, London.
+On 1st December 1923 Victor married his cousin Veronica Joan Price at St. Peter’s Church, Cranley Gardens, London (right).
 (Victor’s mother, Julia Elizabeth Maxwell, was the sister of Veronica’s mother, Ellen Florence Maxwell.)

 Victor was active on the Winchester Rural District Council for 13 years, enjoyed shooting grouse in Scotland, family sailing holidays in Suffolk and apparently living a leisured middle class family life in Hampshire.

 The 1939 Register shows that during WWII, as “Major Tahourdin“, he ran the Home Guard in his village.